Aravind45code/github_profile/README.md

 </p>

 Graduated from Texas Tech University with a Master’s in Computer Science (May 2025), blending strong academic foundations with hands-on industry experience to deliver high-quality software and AI/ML solutions.. </p>
-## 🤖 Machine Learning & Deep Learning
+## 🤖 Applied AI: From ML to LLMs and Agents

 From implementing basic **machine learning algorithms** like Linear Regression, Logistic Regression, and Decision Trees to building **deep learning architectures** such as CNNs for image recognition and RNN/LSTMs for sequence modeling, the focus has always been on solving real-world problems through data-driven systems.